WHS alignment

 Aligned to your WHS duty of care, ready for audit

 UV radiation is a recognised workplace hazard under the WHS Act.
-Flare gives you a clinically governed screening program that supports your general duty to manage that risk — with documentation your WHS team can actually use.
+Flare gives you a structured skin monitoring program that sends checks directly to a clinician and generates compliance documentation automatically — with nothing stored on any server.

 The obligation